-- This appeal MUST be in writing and must include an Appeal Form Degree Plan Audit - - The appeal MUST be completed by an academic advisor who will submit the completed appeal form to the director of financial aid. - This form lists the degree plan the student is currently following, along with a listing of courses lacking to complete the degree with TVCC. - The courses listed on the audit will be the only ones for which a student can receive financial aid. - A student may submit more than one appeal of this type.
+- This appeal MUST be in writing and must include an Appeal Form Degree Plan Audit - The appeal MUST be completed by an academic advisor who will submit the completed appeal form to the director of financial aid. - This form lists the degree plan the student is currently following, along with a listing of courses lacking to complete the degree with TVCC. - The courses listed on the audit will be the only ones for which a student can receive financial aid.